vatlab/vat-docs/content/Documentation/Functions/track.md

 VCF files that can be used as tracks must be bgzipped and tabix-indexed.
 Regular vcf files can be converted to this format using commands `bgzip my.vcf` and `tabix -p vcf my.vcf.gz`.
 Parameter `col` for this format can be `1` (chrom), `2` (start, 1-based), `3` (name), `4` (ref), `5` (alt alleles), `6` (qual), `7` (filter), `8` (info), `9` (format string), `10` and more (for genotype columns for sample `col-9`); names of the columns `"chrom"`, `"pos"`, `"name"`, `"ref"`, `"alt"`, `"qual"`, `"filter"`, `"info"`, `"format"`; name of information fields available in the vcf file in the format of `info.FIELD`; name of samples for genotype columns, and name of genotype info fields in the format of `SAMPLE.FIELD`.
 If no `col` is specified, a default value `8` is passed to display the full `INFO` column of the vcf file.

-(:toggleexample Examples: Annotate variants using vcf tracks:) Let us get some test data, and index the vcf file using the `tabix` program
+<details><summary> Examples: Annotate variants using vcf tracks</summary> Let us get some test data, and index the vcf file using the `tabix` program

     % vtools init track
     % vtools admin --load_snapshot vt_testData